SashkoMolodec/Meera/README.md

 * USB keyboard with mouse
 * Microphone and speakers with USB output (or via USB Sound Card, for [example](https://www.amazon.com/Channel-External-Sound-Adapter-Laptop/dp/B01LQENV8G))

+So basically you need to complete all the next steps, and you will be good!

 ### 1. MagicMirror²
 First, we need to install basic version of a [MagicMirror²](https://github.com/MichMich/MagicMirror) (automatic or manual installation).
 In this manual, we will set it up automatically.
 Go into your terminal and excecute the following command on your Raspberry Pi: